Gunnar Johansen: Recordings

-Johansen was one of the first pianists to attempt to record all of Liszt's known piano music, researching and uncovering many previously unknown works in the 1960s.
-His recorded output of Liszt (which according to Johansen he "never intended to be absolutely complete") totals 51 LP records.
-The Australian born pianist Leslie Howard subsequently recorded 99 CDs, which is believed to account for Liszt's total keyboard production.
+In the 1950's, he shifted the focus of his performing activity from radio concerts to recording.
+He established his own label, Artist Direct, and was one of the first pianists to attempt to record all of Liszt's known piano music, researching and uncovering many previously unknown works during the 1960s.
+His recorded output of Liszt which, according to him he "never intended to be absolutely complete," totals 51 LP records.
+In addition, he produced 43 albums of Bach and seven recordings each of the piano music of Ferruccio Busoni and Ignaz Friedman.

-As a composer he was also prolific, with a catalogue of nearly 750 compositions in various forms: 31 piano sonatas, three piano concertos, three violin sonatas, a large 1937 work for orchestra (Variations, Disguises, and Fugue, on a Merry Theme of Cyrus McCormick), along with works for string quartet, oboe, and vocal ensembles.
+He was also prolific as a composer with a catalogue of nearly 750 compositions in various forms: 31 piano sonatas, some 400 sonatas he improvised which he called tape tapestries, three piano concertos, three violin sonatas, a large work for orchestra (Variations, Disguises, and Fugue on a Merry Theme of Cyrus McCormick), along with works for string quartet, oboe, and vocal ensembles.

+When he made his New York City debut at Town Hall in 1947, a New York Times critic admired his "ravishingly beautiful tone, unique in its velvetiness and limpidity," and noted that his interpretations "exhibited a rare combination of intellectual keenness, emotional warmth and sensitivity.